tuchandra/zebra/ideas.md

 That would be coolest—I'd have to create a utility to generate puzzles, a utility to solve them, and then the Flask code.
 And templates for this.

 ## Representing element classes
 I have problems with the data structure to represent groups of elements, like foods being ("pizza", "grilled_cheese", "stew", ...) or colors or others.
+Technically speaking, I can use a namedtuple factory function that creates a namedtuple instance, initializes it, then returns it; but this messes with all kinds of static type checking and linting.
+But I'm not trying to initialize the puzzle in code, am I?
+I probably want some kind of text representation that I can then parse and solve.

+So what does that mean?
+Specify the puzzle in text, then read it into Python as a puzzle class.
+Or something.